Aportio/itsm-rest-api-reference/README.md

 to be supplied.
 For example, `_links` or `_embedded`.
 Likewise, the `id` field should never be part of request body.
-* A successful `POST` request returns `201 Created` with the location/URL of the new resource in the request body, as well as the `Location:` header in the response.
+* A successful `POST` request returns `201 Created` with the location/URL of the new resource in the `Location:` HTTP header of the response.
+For the caller's convenience a full representation of the new resource is returned in the response body.
 * A successful `PUT` request returns `200 Ok`.
 * When creating a new ticket, the `aportio_id` is stored.
 This is a unique ID created by Aportio, before attempting to create the ticket via the API.
 In a real-world implementation,